Song Joong-ki’s ‘Battleship Island’ Might Make It To Cannes Film Festival

 Battleship Island: The Plot

-The movie is set in the Japanese colonial era and it focuses on the lives of brave Korean fighters who escaped island, guarded by ruthless Japanese men.
+The movie is set in the Japanese colonial era, and it focuses on the lives of brave Korean fighters who escaped an island guarded by ruthless Japanese men.

-The plot revolves around three characters: Lee Kang-ok, played by Hwang Jung-min, Choi Chil-sung, played by So Ji-sub, and Park Moo-young, played by Song Joong-ki.
+The plot revolves around three characters: Lee Kang-ok, played by Hwang Jung-min; Choi Chil-sung, played by So Ji-sub; and Park Moo-young, played by Song Joong-ki.

 Lee Kang-ok is a bandmaster at Kyungsung Hotel, who decides to go to Japan to rescue his helpless daughter.
 However, he gets caught and is exiled to Battleship Island.